Build a Line Follower with a Rover and a Webcam

 Next, add a vision service detector:

-Click the Create service button in the lower-left corner of the Services subtab.
-Select type Vision and model Color Detector.
+Click the + (Create) icon next to your machine part in the left-hand menu and select Service.
+Select type vision and model color detector.
 Enter green_detector for the name, then click Create.

 In your vision service’s panel, select the color your vision service will be detecting, as well as a hue tolerance and a segment size (in pixels).
 Use a color picker like colorpicker.me to approximate the color of your line and get the corresponding rgb or hex value.
 We used rgb(25,255,217) or #19FFD9 to match the color of our green electrical tape, and specified a segment size of 100 pixels with a tolerance of 0.06, but you can tweak these later to fine tune your line follower.

-1. Click Save config in the bottom left corner of the screen.
+1. Click Save in the top right corner of the screen.

 2. (optional) Add a transform camera as a visualizer

-If you’d like to see the bounding boxes that the color detector identifies, you’ll need to configure a transform camera.
+If you’d like to see the bounding boxes that the color detector identifies in a live stream, you’ll need to configure a transform camera.
 This isn’t another piece of hardware, but rather a virtual “camera” that takes in the stream from the webcam we just configured and outputs a stream overlaid with bounding boxes representing the color detections.

-Click on the Components subtab and click Create component.
+Click the + (Create) icon next to your machine part in the left-hand menu and select Component.
 Add a transform camera with type camera and model transform.
 Name it transform_cam and click Create.

 {